 Trapped cats must be transported by the citizen to Animal Services.
-The animal is accepted without charge at the Animal Services shelter.
+The animal is accepted without charge at the Animal Services Pet Adoption and Protection Center.

 It is illegal to remove animals and "relocate" them without the property owner's permission and a period of confinement for the animals to become adjusted.

 Stray or feral cats that are surrendered to ASD will be evaluated for potential adoption, but the vast majority will be spayed/neutered, vaccinated, and released back to the community as part of our TNR program.
 There is no hold period for stray cats surrendered to Animal Services.

 Abandoning animals is animal cruelty.
 To relocate in a public place or to abandon an animal that has been trapped is a misdemeanor of the first degree, punishable by a fine of up to $5,000 or by both imprisonment and a fine.Back to Top Page Last Edited: Wed Jan 4, 2017 2:56:08 PM